Whirlsplash/LibreWorlds-wiki/Persister-(.world-etc.)-format.md

 * MaybeNull: 1 byte as a null indicator (0x01 for null, 0x00 for non-null), followed by an object (as described below) for non-null
 * Class: A Class ID, then if the Class ID has not been encountered before in this file, a String for the class name.
 If the Class ID has been encountered before, the class name is omitted and the prior name assumed.
 * Array:
-* "Version for X" (not applicable to Persister version): For the first instance for a given X, this is an integer.
+* "Version for X" (not applicable to Persister version): For the first instance for a given X within this file, this is an integer.
 Otherwise it is omitted and the prior value assumed.
 Note that X is usually, but not always, a class.
 Note that for Persister version 1, "versions" are always 0 and never read from the file.

 # Header and footer